Pancreatic Cancer

 Pancreatic cancers are commonly staged into one of four categories, based on whether they are resectable (removable with surgery) and if or where they have spread.

-• Borderline resectable: This stage describes a tumor that can be difficult or impossible to resect when it is first diagnosed but that might be resectable after being shrunk with chemotherapy or radiation therapy.
+This stage describes a tumor that can be difficult or impossible to resect when it is first diagnosed but might become resectable after being shrunk with chemotherapy or radiation therapy.
 Approximately 10 to 15 percent of patients are diagnosed at this stage.

-• Metastatic: The tumor has spread beyond the area of the pancreas and to other organs, such as the liver or distant areas of the abdomen.
+The tumor has spread beyond the area of the pancreas to other organs, such as the liver or distant areas of the abdomen.
 Approximately 60 to 70 percent of patients are diagnosed at this stage.